Pam Hawley Marlin 2014 & 2019

 "If Mr. Joseph Hawley, who hath married Lydia my grandchild & is now living at Northampton see cause to settle there and build a house, I give him Land which lyeth between Elder John Strong's homelott and my own, provided he build on it and live there four years, then it shall be to him and his wife and their heirs forever."
 16

 Joseph Hawley I signature.

 The gravesite of Captain Joseph Hawley I at Bridge Street Cemetery, Northampton, Massachusetts.

 Joseph II was a merchant and for many years and appears to have been principal trader in the town of Northampton.
 He owned an interest in a sawmill, carried on boating on the Connecticut River, and managed a large farm.
 He also kept a store which included such staples as rum, gunpowder, pipes, and luxuries like silk handkerchiefs.
 He was also the first person in town who sold knives and forks.
 It is not known where his business was located, but it is thought to have been in a small building on his homestead.
-The Hawley family lived on "Pudding Lane" which was first homesteaded by Joseph II's dad, Captain Joseph I. In 1723 Joseph II bought property across from his father's house on Pudding Lane and it would eventually be renamed Hawley Street.
+The Hawley family lived on "Pudding Lane" which was first homesteaded by Joseph II's dad, Captain Joseph I. In 1723, Joseph II bought property across from his father's house on Pudding Lane.
+The street was renamed Hawley Street.